Our Team

 Conner Wise

-Daycare Manager.
+Assistant Manager.
 Conner brings a deep passion for animals and a commitment to ensuring a safe and enjoyable stay for every pet in our care.
 With experience as a doggie daycare attendant and pet retail specialist, Conner has a strong foundation in animal care.
 At home, he lives with his wife Danielle, their dachshund Nellie, their cocker spaniel Sirius, and their cat Emily, who all keep life lively and fun.
 Outside of work, Conner enjoys hiking, snowboarding, and is an avid baseball fan.
 He is excited to be part of a team dedicated to providing the best possible experience for furry guests.

 Danielle Payne